ratanlalmourya/geeksforgeeks/hashing/documention/open-addressing.md

 Adding deleted will allow us to find element from entire array else keeping it empty search might stop before searching into the entire array

-### What is entire is filled and item is not presented
+## What if entire array is filled and item is not present

+==> check the condition if hashed key is not same as it was in initially if it is then stop else keep searching the item in the array

+##